Practical internet banking safety guide

 Phishing reduction

-Browser and DNS protection
+Browser and DNS safeguards

 Modern browsers, safe browsing alerts, ad blockers, and privacy-focused DNS services help reduce exposure to fake banking sites and malware domains.